-All of our full-day Scott River rafting trips meet at our Rafting Center, located at 130 A Street near downtown Ashland.
+All of our full-day Scott River rafting trips meet at 117 South Main Street, Phoenix, Oregon 97535.
 Please arrive by 7:30 a.m.
-During our Scott River rafting trips we do provide a delicious breakfast and lunch.
-Some of our guests prefer to bring their own personal water bottle – which is perfectly fine – and can be filled at our Rafting Center.
+During our Scott River rafting trips we provide a delicious breakfast and lunch.

 Bring shoes and clothes that you won’t mind getting wet.
 Sandals without heel straps tend to slip off, but Tevas, Chacos, or old sneakers work great.
 Sunglasses are highly recommended as well as chums to keep them on your head.
 We do provide wetsuits, booties, and splash jackets free of charge if desired.
 Sunscreen, lip balm, and a hat all provide sun protection.
 A helmet will be required during the trip but you are welcome to wear your hat underneath a helmet.

 Valuables such as your wallet, purse, or earrings should be locked in your vehicle or left at our Rafting Center.
 Your car keys should be left inside our Rafting Center and not taken on the river with you.
 Having a change of clothes either at our Rafting Center or left in your vehicle is a good idea, as well as a towel (which can be left in the van).